melisgl/journal/README.md

      | Versioned | insert/eoj-error  | insert/name-error | match-version |
      | External  | insert/eoj-error  | insert/name-error | match-version |

-Version matching (`match-version` above) is based which event has a higher version:
+Version matching (`match-version` above) is based on which event has a higher version:

      | replay event    | =     | new event |
      |-----------------+-------+-----------|
      | downgrade-error | match | upgrade   |

-<a id="x-28JOURNAL-3AREPLAY-EVENT-20MGL-PAX-3AGLOSSARY-TERM-29"></a>
+<a id="x-28JOURNAL-3A-40REPLAY-EVENT-20MGL-PAX-3AGLOSSARY-TERM-29"></a>
 - [glossary-term] **replay event**

     The replay event is the next event to be read from [`REPLAY-JOURNAL`][838b]